 The CEG programme includes careers guidance activities and work-related learning and enterprise activities, as well as a variety of employer encounters and relevant trips.
 Throughout Years 7-13, students will receive a range of encounters with companies to inspire and allow them to learn about what work is like and what it takes to be successful in the workforce.
 Each year group in Year 7 to Year 11 will receive at least one encounter per year as a base expectation.
 This will increase to two encounters per year in the Sixth Form.

 We liaise closely with Further Education and Higher Education providers and students in Years 11-13 will engage in a number of widening participation activities.
 We are also able to run a Work Experience programme for Year 10 and Year 12, in partnership with Changing Education who are responsible for all risk assessments and health and safety reviews once placements have been verified by assigned members of the school staff.
-Year 10 are required to find two weeks work experience and Year 12 one-week work shadowing.
+Both Year 10 and Year 12 are required to find one week of work experience or work shadowing.

 Careers Related Learning Map